oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 You need to have completed the `Setting up your tenancy` and `Setup for the Helidon labs` modules

-## REST enabling our Java classes.
+## Step 1: REST enabling our Java classes.

 - Open the Eclipse IDE.
 There is an Eclipse icon on the desktop, double click it, and wait for Eclipse to start.